whamcloud/fp/readme.md

 Still delicious.

-These functions and more can be found in an internal IML developed library called [fp](https://github.com/intel-hpdd/fp)
+These functions and more can be found in an internal MFL developed library called [fp](https://github.com/intel-hpdd/fp)

 ## References